mgarg007/app-repo/README.md

    1. Contains application source code, Dockerfile, and GitLab CI pipeline.
    2. Builds and publishes container images to a registry.
    3. Basic Unit Test Execution.
+   4. Deploy (GitOps Trigger): Clones the gitops-repo.
+Updates the deployment.yaml manifest file with the new Docker image tag built in the build stage.
+Commits and pushes the change to the gitops-repo
 # **gitops-repo**
    1. Contains Kubernetes manifests file (or Helm charts).
    2. Defines how the application is deployed in the cluster.